hydroserver2/hydroserver/CONTRIBUTING.md

 # HydroServer - Contributing

 HydroServer is open source and released under the [BSD 3-Clause License](LICENSE).
 You are welcome to send us pull requests to contribute bug fixes or new features.
-We also invite you to participate in issues and discussions.
-We use issues to track and diagnose bugs.
-Discussions are intended for you to ask for help using HydroServer, or to request new features you'd like to see.
+We also invite you to participate in issues, which we use to track and diagnose bugs as well as request features.

 If you’d like to contribute to this repository, please follow these steps: